alnvdl/alnvdl.github.io/_posts/2018-02-14-windows-corrupts-debian-install-media.md

 layout: post
 title: "Windows corrupts Debian install media"
 date: "2018-02-14 14:00:00 -0200"
-excerpt: A tale of two operating systems and one really silly issue
+excerpt: A tale of two operating systems and one really silly issue.
 ---

 A few weeks ago I downloaded the Debian net install image, [verified it](https://www.debian.org/CD/verify), flashed it to a flash drive (using `dd`), verified again after flashing (`head ... | sha512sum`).
 The checksum was correct, and I proceeded to install Debian as usual.